Web Accessibility Checker

 WHY IT MATTERS

 Screen readers rely on these labels to describe icons and visuals.
 Without them, users may miss important interface details or functions.
-Our ADA checker evaluates these elements to ensure they meet accessibility standards.
+Tabnav ADA accessibility checker evaluates these elements to ensure they meet accessibility standards.

 WHAT WE CHECK